cmohite/GettingAndCleaningData/README.md

-# GettingAndCleaningData - Getting And Cleaning Data Course Project (Peer Assignment)
+# GettingAndCleaningData - Course Project (Peer Assignment)

 This repository hosts R script, code-book & output of the script for Course Project of Data Science's Getting And Cleaning Data module.